CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_to_taboo_contract.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation To Taboo Contract with only required attributes.
+This snippet retrieves a list of all Relation To Taboo Contract objects.

 ```hcl
 list "aci_relation_to_taboo_contract" "example" {